 Reducing CO2 emissions by closing the plastic loop

 ‘There is a beginning of a rethinking regarding plastic recycling – people say okay technically it is possible, economically is possible.
 We have to school everyone that we have to collect the stuff in some way’.
 Nevertheless, wanting to recycle is only one part of the coin – it also has to be done correctly.
 Conventional garbage incineration may seem one of the easiest ways to tackle plastic, but it’s one of the most environmentally-harmful ones respectively:

 ‘If you burn 1 kg of plastic, in the end, you have 3 kg of CO2.
 Carbon dioxide is not visible, you cannot see it – it goes out from your burning process, but the effect on the whole planet is enormous.’
 Educating the general public about plastic pollution and what it causes to our environment is also a huge part of speeding up the recycling process, according to Cyrill: ‘And also, to set up a lot of Biofabrik machines, of course’.

-Images: A look into the production of the WASTX Plastic
+Graphic 1: A look behind the production of the WASTX Plastic

 Biofabrik & Enespa: A project without equivalent

 It’s been more than 10 years since our teams have been working together, in Switzerland, Germany and internationally: ‘With Biofabrik we are stronger.
 Doing the first modular plastic recycling factory is just one of the many steps we have planned for the future’.
 Currently, the teams of Biofabrik and Enespa are on the way to build a plastic recycling factory in Germany capable to process several hundred tons of plastic waste per day – Biofabrik as a technology provider and ENESPA as financier and operator.